 Certifications/Professional Outdoor Experience: "Once I was 19 I enrolled in National Outdoor Leadership School.
 My course was a Spring Semester in the Rockies.
 We had winter, canyon, climbing, and river expeditions all throughout Wyoming and Utah.
 The course was three months in the backcountry where I earned my Wilderness First Responder Certification as well as my Leave no Trace Master Educator Certification.
 We also learned about avalanche awareness and a variety of climbing skills.
 I am currently following this intense course with a degree in Outdoor Education and Leadership through Central Wyoming College.
 We focus mainly on facilitation and instructing skills as well as group development.
 After college I would like to teach clients how to live in the back country using a variety of primitive skills."

-Favorite Camp Memory from 2019: "My favorite time this summer working with Avid4 had to be stand up paddleboarding through Stevens Creek.
+Favorite Camp Memory: "My favorite time this summer working with Avid4 had to be stand up paddleboarding through Stevens Creek.
 The water level rose so much that it was above the tree line.
 So my campers and I had the rare opportunity to SUP through all the trees!
 It was super fun; sometimes you had to lay down on your board to float under branches.
 The campers loved it!"

 Favorite Adventure: "My favorite specific adventure is definitely slot canyoneering through the Canyon Lands in Utah.
 I remember we had to repel with packs into freezing water at the bottom of the slot canyons.
 Then swim and push our packs through.
 Navigating through canyons is like a huge puzzle and I love it.
 There were also many Anasazi ruins in the walls of the Canyons."